New Zealand census: Evasion of the census

 A few people object to the census and attempt to evade it.
-The most famous of these is The Wizard of New Zealand, Ian Brackenbury Channell, who has avoided the census on numerous occasions.
+As early as 1859, a resident was prosecuted for not completing his census form.
+The most famous of these census evaders is The Wizard of New Zealand, Ian Brackenbury Channell, who has avoided the census on numerous occasions.
 He spent the night of the 1981 census in a boat beyond New Zealand's 20 km territorial limit in order to avoid enumeration in the country.
 He has also publicly burnt census forms.

 Following the 2006 census, Statistics New Zealand prosecuted 72 people for failing to return their forms, with 41 convictions.
 After the 2013 census, they wrote to 450 people in July 2013 who had failed to return the forms, of whom 99 were prosecuted, resulting in 46 convictions.
 Most of those convicted faced two charges and were fined $50 to $500 per charge.

+Controversy

+In June 2024, allegations surfaced that workers and volunteers at Manuwera Marae had collected citizens' private information from 2023 census forms, creating a database to target Māori voters in the general election held later in 2023.
+Takutai Tarsh Kemp was the chief executive of the marae at the time and was also a candidate for Te Pāti Māori, later narrowly winning a seat at the 2023 general election.

 Results

 Results of the 2013 census were released over an 18-month period, beginning 15 October 2013.
 It recorded 4,242,048 people who were resident in New Zealand on 5 March 2013.
 This represents an increase of 214,101 people (5.3 percent) since the 2006 census.

 Results from the 2018 census were released to the public on 23 September 2019.
 The population of New Zealand was counted as 4,699,755 – an increase of 457,707 (10.79%) over the 2013 census.

+On 30 June 2023, the field collection phase of the 2023 census ended with an estimated 89–91% of the New Zealand population having participated.
+Results of the 2023 census will be released from May 2024 to August 2025, starting on 29 May 2024.